 1) A new network functionality is defined to collect and calculate the energy related information and exposes to the authorized consumer subject to operator's policy:

-- If the authorized consumer is AF, the granularities include: per application corresponding to the AF, per Network Slice level, per UE, and per UE per AF.
+- If the authorized consumer is AF, the granularities include: per UE, per UE per application, per PDU session.

-- If the authorized consumer is 5GC NFs, the granularities include: per application, per Network Slice, and per UE, per-UE-per-QoS flow.
+- If the authorized consumer is 5GC NFs, the granularities include: per application, per UE, per-UE-per-QoS flow, per PDU session.

-Editor's note: The decision of whether new functionality will be defined by SA WG2 or SA WG5 will need coordination in TSG SA plenary.

-NOTE: Whether the per PDU session level is needed will be decided during the normative phase.
+NOTE: The new network functionality can be deployed standalone or co-located with other NFs under SA2 responsibility.

 - The energy related information for the granularities above include:

 - Energy consumption information;